mrLuisFer/tailwind-example/README.md

-# Frontend Mentor - Single Tailwind Grid Component
+# 📌Frontend Mentor - Single Tailwind Grid Component

 ![Design preview for the Single Tailwind Grid Component coding challenge](./src/design/desktop-preview.jpg)

-## Hi! 👋

-### this is a practice of Tailwind CSS for a simple grid
+## This is a practice of Tailwind CSS for a simple grid of Frontend Mentor

 [Frontend Mentor](https://www.frontendmentor.io)

-## The challenge it is a very simple challenge using Tailwind Css
+### The challenge it is a very simple challenge using Tailwind Css

 ### LF